Skip to Main Content

 Planning a Visit

 Ember & Rye sits at 7447 Batiquitos Drive, Carlsbad, CA 92011, accessible by car from both the I-5 corridor and the surrounding resort hotels that cluster near the lagoon.
-Given that booking data and hours are not available through the venue's current public record, the safest approach is to contact the restaurant directly or check its current reservation availability through third-party platforms before planning around a specific date.
-For visitors staying along the coast, the location works as a dinner anchor for an evening that begins with the lagoon light and ends with a spirit-forward cocktail at the bar.
-The Batiquitos address is not walking distance from the main Carlsbad Village strip, so driving or rideshare is the practical option from most accommodation in the area.
+Reservations are recommended, and the restaurant is open daily from 11:30 AM to 8:30 PM.
+For visitors staying along the coast, the location works as a dinner stop for an evening that begins with the lagoon light and ends at the bar.
+Driving or rideshare is the practical option from most accommodation in the area.

 What It’s Closest To